shanin11/GEOL0069-FINAL-PROJECT-/README.md

 ## Limitations and Future Work

+**CNN 2015 anomaly:** Cloud-masked pixels filled with zero values are incorrectly classified as water during the CNN rollout, producing an anomalously large water extent in 2015.
+Masking these pixels out of the final classification rather than filling them with zeros would resolve this issue in future work.

-**Spatial and temporal resolution:** Index stacks were exported at 500m resolution due to computational constraints, meaning fine-scale features such as shoreline boundaries may not be captured accurately.
-Only four time steps are analysed — annual composites across the full 2015–2024 archive would give a more complete picture of water loss progression.
+**Spatial and temporal resolution:**  Imagery was exported at 500m resolution due to memory limitations in Google Colab, which may miss fine-scale shoreline detail.
+Only four time steps are analysed — more frequent composites would give a fuller picture of how water loss progressed over time.

 **Sentinel-2 archive:** Sentinel-2 only launched in 2015, so the most dramatic Aral Sea shrinkage (1960–2000) falls outside the study period.

-**Future work:** Incorporating Sentinel-1 SAR imagery would enable cloud-independent monitoring.
-Applying the same pipeline to other shrinking water bodies such as Urmia Lake or Lake Chad would test the transferability of the approach.
+**Future work:** Using Sentinel-1 radar imagery would allow monitoring regardless of cloud cover.
+Testing the same pipeline on other shrinking lakes such as Urmia Lake or Lake Chad would show how well the approach transfers to different regions.

 ## Acknowledgements
 This project was developed for GEOL0069 AI4EO 2025/2026 at UCL.
 Thank you to the module team: Dr Michel Tsamados, Weibin Chen, and Shambhu Bhandari Sharma for the teaching materials this project builds on.